Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The couple would share the drink for one full moon after their wedding.
 From here, the term “Honeymoon’ was created.
 Mead and honey were sacred drinks in the Irish wedding traditions; people believed they granted fertility for a great marriage.

-This is a tradition that was celebrated by many cultures throughout history.
+This is a tradition that many cultures have celebrated throughout history.

-Lent is a time that Irish people took very seriously in the past, it was the period that comes before Easter Sunday and it lasts 40 days.
+Lent is a time that Irish people took very seriously in the past; it was before Easter Sunday, lasting 40 days.
 Among the Irish wedding traditions, wedding ceremonies were not allowed to take place during Lent.

-The day before Lent begins is Shrove Tuesday, which we call Pancake Tuesday.
-Shrove Tuesday is actually your last chance to get married before Easter starts; it was a day to feast and enjoy yourself before fasting, so it was a perfect day for a wedding.
+The day before Lent begins is Shrove Tuesday, commonly called Pancake Tuesday.
+Shrove Tuesday is your last chance to get married before Easter starts; it was a day to feast and enjoy yourself before fasting, so it was a perfect day for a wedding.

-The first Sunday of Lent was a fun day.
-People referred to it as Chalk Sunday and single men were the target of the day.
+Lent’s first Sunday was a fun day.
+People called it Chalk Sunday, and single men were the day’s target.
 Chalk Sunday involved marking the back of bachelors with chalk.
-This joke was usually taken with good humour among younger men who had plenty of time to get married, but older men would have been very angry by the prank.
+This joke was usually taken with good humour among younger men who had plenty of time to get married, but older men would have been furious by the prank.

-This was because marriage was seen as a status symbol and rite of passage.
-Men were considered boys until they got married or matched and men thereafter.
-Salt Monday was also common the day after, single women and men were sprinkled with salt to ‘preserve’ them for the next year!
+Marriage was seen as a status symbol and rite of passage.
+Men were considered boys until they got married or matched, and men after that.
+Salt Monday was also common the day after; single women and men were sprinkled with salt to ‘preserve’ them for the next year!

 Break the Cake

-This is one tradition you are better off omitting, but it is funny to think about.
-Usually there was a whiskey soaked tier of the cake that would be saved for the christening of the couple’s first child.
+You are better off omitting this tradition, but it is funny.
+Usually, a whiskey-soaked tier of the cake would be saved for the christening of the couple’s first child.

 When the Sun Shines

 Irish people used to have some strange notions.
 One of them was about the sun bringing luck.
-In the 18th and 19th centuries, there was an idea that involved the sun.
+In the 18th and 19th centuries, an idea involved the sun.
 If it shone on the bride, it was a sign of good luck to the couple.

-Once the ceremony was over, it was preferable that a man was the first to wish the bride joy.
-If a woman was the one to wish first, then bad luck would be around them.
+Once the ceremony was over, a man should have been the first to wish the bride joy.
+If a woman were the one to expect first, bad luck would be around them.

 Wedding Veil or Headwear

-Irish brides have the same choices to other European countries when it comes to bridal headwear.
+Irish brides have the same choices as other European countries regarding bridal headwear.
 She chooses either a veil or any other couture headwear.
 Other than this, a garland of wildflowers was usually the favourite choice of an Irish bride.

 Traditional Irish wedding headdress

 It does not matter what she chooses.
-All the choices are quite lucky; however, the bride shall not put the headwear on herself.
+All choices are pretty lucky; however, the bride shall not wear the headwear.
 Wearing the headwear by herself was a sign of bad luck.

-Brides were even allowed to pick flowers from the Hawthorn fairy tree during the festival of Bealtaine.
-It was considered extremely bad luck to disturb a fairy tree, but brides were the exception.
-Back in the day, you would need someone to keep track of all the lucky and unlucky Irish wedding traditions considering how many there were!
+Brides were even allowed to pick flowers from the Hawthorn fairy tree during the festival of Beltaine.
+It was considered terrible luck to disturb a fairy tree, but brides were the exception.
+Back in the day, you would need someone to keep track of all the lucky and unlucky Irish wedding traditions, considering how many there were!

 Keep the Man Around